-This camp provides a quiet peaceful 80 acre setting to take in nature.
-Barbour Farm sits on the Historic Ledford Farm and the Ol' Griffey School House Seat of 1870.
-We offer guided tours at an additional cost.
-Currently we raise beef cattle, operate a horse boarding facility, and produce farm fresh eggs.
+Hi folks, Call 1 hr before arrival, if possible.
+Our camp at Barbour Farms is approximately 1.5 miles off of US Highway 79 (Dover Rd), and is a quiet peaceful 80 acre setting to take in nature.
+Whether you choose to camp in your tent, car, RV or mobile home, generators are welcome.
+Barbour Farms contains the location of Montgomery County's Ol' Griffey School House Seat of 1900, and the Historic Ledford Farm House Seat of 1870.
+We are veteran owned, and offer guided tours at an additional cost.
+Currently, we raise beef cattle, operate a horse boarding facility, and produce homespun foods.
 We have 7 campsites from which to choose.
 Learn more about us at Barbour Farms on Facebook.

 - Check in: After 10AM